Issues & Controversies - Recent Database Updates

 Customers using the Schoology learning management system can embed content from Issues & Controversies directly into their courses.
 The LTI app provides a rich integration between Issues & Controversies and Schoology courses.
 Users of Schoology can embed Issues & Controversies resources directly into their courses, without having to leave the LMS.
 This plugin is LTI based and integrates directly into the standard Schoology HTML editor and the Add Materials menu within a course.

-For app installation instructions, please see Issues & Controversies Schoology LTI App Overview.
+For app installation instructions, please see Issues & Controversies Schoology LTI App Installation.

 New Feature!
 NPR Audio Content (March 1, 2017)

 More than 100 editorially curated and selected National Public Radio (NPR) articles, audio recordings, and podcasts have been added to the site.
 Users can find the new audio content under the “Media” tab for selected articles on dozens of topics, and can also access it via search.

 The citations in Issues & Controversies have been updated based on the 8th edition of the MLA Handbook for Writers of Research Papers.